JhoshefMorillo/JhoshefMorillo/README.md

 I enjoy turning ideas into real, working projects — building interfaces that are<br>
 clean, responsive, and easy to use.<br><br>
 Right now I'm strengthening my foundations in <strong>HTML, CSS, and JavaScript</strong>,<br>
-while learning <strong>Git and GitHub</strong> for version control and collaboration.<br><br>
+while learning <strong>Git and GitHub</strong> for version control and collaboration.
-I'm actively looking for an internship opportunity where I can apply what I'm<br>
-learning, keep growing as a developer, and contribute to real projects.
 </p>

 <br>